eliot-jay/Int_SQL_Project/README.md

 # Intermediate SQL - Sales Analysis

 ## Overview
-Analysis of customer behavior, retention, and livetime value for an e-commerce company to improve customer retention and maximize revenue.
+Analysis of customer behavior, retention, and lifetime value for an e-commerce company to improve customer retention and maximize revenue.

 ## Business Questions
 1. **Customer Segmentation:** Who are our most valuable customers?